-Deciding it was best to choose somewhere before heading out (anyone who’s been hungover and hungry knows wondering aimlessly in a city is torture) I clocked my Independent Birmingham card and had a quick look through the newer additions to the restaurants list.
-I came across The Loft, and immediately realised it was the revamped Loft Lounge in the Gay Village, just behind Nightingales, but couldn’t believe the transformation it had undergone.
+Thanks to my Independent Birmingham card I came across The Loft in the Gay Village, just behind Nightingales, but couldn’t believe the transformation it had undergone.
 Mind made up I dragged Ian along.

 The Loft is a really lovely bar come eatery, with separate areas for diners looking for a slightly more secluded spot in this big space.
 The chic makeover it’s had is impressive – gone is the purple velvet everything – and the use of space is so much better than I remember it previously being.
 There’s also a gorgeous secluded beer garden out the back, which come summer I have no doubt will be heaving.